neuralmagic/mlperf_inference_results_v2.1/open/NeuralMagic/obert_large.md

 For experiments with the BERT-Large model we make use of one 48GB RTX A6000 GPU card.
 If such a large-memory GPU device is not available, our pruning setup supports `DistributedDataParallel` (DDP) mode in PyTorch which can be used to parallelize the process on a few GPUs with less memory.

-## 1st step: semi-structured gradual pruning
+## Step 1: Semi-Structured Gradual Pruning

 Following the gradual pruning setup from the paper, we progressively prune the BERT-Large model over the span of 30 training epochs.
 More specifically, we make use of the knowledge-distillation from the dense teacher, learning rate scheduler with rewinds and cubic sparsity scheduler with high initial pruning step.
 We prune the encoder part of the model in the semi-structured 4-block pattern up to 95% sparsity.